Infant Occupational Therapy and Lactation in Charleston, WV

 Do you accept insurance?

 We are now partnering with The Lactation Network.
-If you are breastfeeding and have BCBS PPO, Anthem PPO, Cigna PPO, UHC/UMR please go to https://go.lactationnetwork.com/ConnectionsOccupationalTherapy/CaraDaubenspeck to see if your visits may be fully covered by your insurance.
+If you are breastfeeding and have BCBS PPO, Anthem PPO,, UHC/UMR please go to https://go.lactationnetwork.com/ConnectionsOccupationalTherapy/CaraDaubenspeck to see if your visits may be fully covered by your insurance.

 Cara is a resource all Mama’s should have, especially first time mothers.
 I learned so much.
 She helped with tongue tie issues, tummy time activities, breast feeding.
 The way information is presented is professional but personal.
-She also have several visual tools to aid in education.
-I seriously could not have survived my first month without her.
+I seriously could not have survived my first month without her. -Ashley

 To sum up our experience, Cara is a life saver!
-I had trouble breastfeeding and my son ended up losing weight after the hospital.
-Our pediatrician referred us to Cara.
-Our son was so unhappy, constantly crying, gassy, colicky, flat spot on his head, hated tummy time, and spit up all the time.
-Cara helped us catch a milk protein allergy, a tongue/lip tie, and generally provided a wealth of knowledge and treatment options.
 As a first time mom I can’t imagine how I would have navigated our first months without her.
-I almost gave up so many times but we are going on 6 months of breastfeeding thanks to Caras help!
+I almost gave up so many times but we are going on 6 months of breastfeeding thanks to Cara’s help!-Megan

 Follow our journey @ connectionsot.